apache/wookie/widgets/templates/readme.txt

            +- widget.properties
            +- ...

-You can, optionally, have multiple widget directories, each of which can be deployed individually or as a whole.
+You can, optionally, have multiple widget sub-directories, each of which can be deployed individually or as a whole.
 In order to do this create your additional widget directories and then edit your build.xml file in your main widgets directory to ensure that they all get built when calling the target "generate-all-widgets".
+There is an exmple in the build.xml file you created above.

 * Building templatised widgets